The Flutter codelabs provide a guided, hands-on coding experience. Some codelabs run in DartPad—no downloads required!

-Building scrolling experiences in Flutter (workshop) NEW!
+Building scrolling experiences in Flutter (workshop)

 Start with an app that performs simple, straightforward scrolling and enhance it to create fancy and custom scrolling effects by using slivers.

-How to manage application states using inherited widgets (workshop) NEW!
+How to manage application states using inherited widgets (workshop)

 Learn how to manage the state of your app’s data by using the

 InheritedWidgetclass, one of the low-level state management classes provided by Flutter.

 Designing a Flutter UI

 Learn about Material Design and basic Flutter concepts, like layout and animations:

 Use DartPad in a browser (no downloads required!) to learn the basics of creating a Flutter layout.

 How to debug layout issues with the Flutter Inspector